marksteve/resume/resume.md

 _Data science consultancy_

 - Head of Products and Tools (2019-present)
-  - Leads a team of ~10 product engineers with the following goals:
+  - Leads and manages a team of ~10 product engineers with the following goals:
     - Create great product experiences for client projects
     - Build internal tools that improve systems delivery
   - Designs solution architecture for major client projects